CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 5.1.Ti=Most Favored Nation

-5.1.sec=In the event the Company sells or issues any convertible instruments (other than the issuance of stock options to service providers of the Company) at any time prior to the earlier of (a) conversion of this KISS, (b) a Corporate Transaction or (c) payment in full of all outstanding principal and accrued interest in accordance with this KISS, the Company shall provide the Investor with written notice of such sale or issuance no later than five (5) days after the closing date thereof, including the price and terms of such convertible instruments (the ‚ÄúSubsequent Instruments‚Äù).
+5.1.sec=In the event the Company sells or issues any convertible instruments (other than the issuance of stock options to service providers of the Company) at any time prior to the earlier of (a) conversion of this KISS, (b) a Corporate Transaction or (c) payment in full of all outstanding principal and accrued interest in accordance with this KISS, the Company shall provide the Investor with written notice of such sale or issuance no later than five (5) days after the closing date thereof, including the price and terms of such convertible instruments (the ìSubsequent Instrumentsî).
 In the event the Investor determines, in its sole and absolute discretion, that any Subsequent Instrument contains terms more favorable to the holder(s) thereof than the terms set forth in this KISS, the Investor may elect to exchange this KISS for a Subsequent Instrument.

 5.2.Ti=Major Investor Rights

-5.2.0.sec=In the event the Investor, together with its affiliates, purchases one or more KISSes with an aggregate Purchase Price equal to or exceeding $50,000 (a ‚ÄúMajor Investor‚Äù), the Company shall provide such Major Investor with the following rights:
+5.2.0.sec=In the event the Investor, together with its affiliates, purchases one or more KISSes with an aggregate Purchase Price equal to or exceeding $50,000 (a ìMajor Investorî), the Company shall provide such Major Investor with the following rights:

 5.2.1.Ti=Information Rights

 5.2.1.sec=To the extent that the Company prepares Financial Statements, the Company shall deliver to the Major Investor such Financial Statements upon request, as soon as practicable, but in any event within thirty (30) days after the end of each of the first three (3) quarters of each fiscal year of the Company and within ninety (90) days after the end of each fiscal year of the Company.
 Such Financial Statements shall be in reasonable detail and prepared on a consistent basis.
 Additionally, regardless of whether the Company prepares Financial Statements, the Company shall deliver to the Major Investor such information relating to the financial condition, business or corporate affairs of the Company as such Major Investor may from time to time reasonably request.
-Notwithstanding anything to the contrary in this Section 5.2(a), the Company shall not be obligated under this Section 5.2(a) to provide information that (x) it deems in good faith to be a trade secret or highly confidential information or (y) the disclosure of which would adversely affect the attorney-client privilege between the Company and its counsel; and the Investor agrees to maintain the confidentiality of all of the information provided to the Investor under this Section 5.2(a) and agrees not to use such information other than for a purpose reasonably related to the Investor‚Äôs investment in the Company.
+Notwithstanding anything to the contrary in this Section 5.2(a), the Company shall not be obligated under this Section 5.2(a) to provide information that (x) it deems in good faith to be a trade secret or highly confidential information or (y) the disclosure of which would adversely affect the attorney-client privilege between the Company and its counsel; and the Investor agrees to maintain the confidentiality of all of the information provided to the Investor under this Section 5.2(a) and agrees not to use such information other than for a purpose reasonably related to the Investorís investment in the Company.

 5.2.2.Ti=Participation Rights

 5.2.2.sec=Each time the Company proposes to offer any Equity Securities at any time through and including the closing of the Next Equity Financing, the Company shall provide the Major Investor with at least ten (10) business days prior written notice of such offering, including the price and terms thereof.
 The Major Investor shall have a right of first offer to participate in such offering(s), on the same terms and for the same price as all other investors in such offering(s), by purchasing an aggregate number of Equity Securities (whether in one offering or across multiple offerings) valued at up to the Participation Amount.
-The Major Investor‚Äôs right of first offer set forth in this Section 5.2(b) shall be subject to compliance with applicable federal and state securities laws.
+The Major Investorís right of first offer set forth in this Section 5.2(b) shall be subject to compliance with applicable federal and state securities laws.

-5.2.3.Ti=‚ÄúMajor Investor‚Äù Rights
+5.2.3.Ti=ìMajor Investorî Rights

-5.2.3.sec=The Company shall ensure that the Major Investor shall be deemed to be a ‚ÄúMajor Investor‚Äù (or such similar term) for all purposes, including, without limitation, rights of first offer and information rights, in relevant financing documents related to all subsequent sales of Equity Securities, to the extent such concept exists.
+5.2.3.sec=The Company shall ensure that the Major Investor shall be deemed to be a ìMajor Investorî (or such similar term) for all purposes, including, without limitation, rights of first offer and information rights, in relevant financing documents related to all subsequent sales of Equity Securities, to the extent such concept exists.

 5.2.secs={5.2.1-3.Secs}